lukehsiao/BYU_Bomberman/README.md

   * Include BYU Images
   * Not have such a long wait timer after a "victory".
   * Automatically return to the level selection page after a match.
+* Create a well-made video of the display at work and add to the landing page.

 ### Who do I talk to? ###